-Tackling marine litter is a global challenge, but experts agree that if we all do our bit, we can turn the tide.
-As we enter Scotland's Year of Coasts and Waters 2020, there are a host of simple things you can do to help keep Scotland's beaches clean and beautiful.
-So how can you help?
+Tackling marine litter is a global challenge, especially in Scotland which boasts some of the best beaches in the world.
+But experts agree that if we all do our bit to keep the beach clean, we can turn the tide.
+As we enter the second phase of Scotland's Year of Coasts and Waters 2020-21, there are things you can do to keep Scotland's beaches clean and beautiful.

 1. Collect your litter

 A day at the beach often means a picnic.
-Remember to bring a designated bag for your waste, and any other litter you find, as this will make it easier to collect and dispose of when you're ready to go.
+Remember to bring a designated bag for your waste and, if you find a part of the beach covered in plastic, any other litter you find.
+Bringing our own bag will make it easy to tidy up and dispose your and another rubbish on the beach when you're ready to go.
 If you're able to take it home and recycle everything, even better.
 It is estimated that up to 12.7 million tonnes of plastic gets into the sea each year - the scale of the problem is huge.
 Much of this litter - around 80% - comes from land, so it's important we stop the cycle.

 When you're shopping for your picnic, buy smart.
-Take a reusable water bottle and tubs for your food.
-Try to avoid things wrapped in single use plastic.
+Don't contribute to the plastic washing up on beaches by avoiding plastic bottles and plastic bags.
+Take a reusable water bottle and tubs for your food and try to avoid products packaged in single use plastic where possible.
+This way, the only thing you'll leave behind are your footprints.

 3. Don't feed the animals

-Although it might seem like a nice idea, it's important not to feed the animals at the beach.
-This can disrupt the ecosystem, make animals sick and alter their natural behaviour.
+Although it might seem like a nice idea, it's important not to feed the animals at the beach, especially seagulls.
+Feeding seagulls and other seabirds discourages the birds from seeking out their natural nutrient-rich diets and has a negative impact upon their health and the health of the environment as a whole.
+Feeding the seagulls and other wildlife can disrupt the ecosystem, make animals sick and alter their natural behaviour.

 4. Join a beach clean